 The Overseas Ministries Study Center provides residential programs for the renewal of missionaries and international church leaders as well continuing education in cross-cultural Christian ministries and research and publication in mission scholarship.
 Mission Anabaino is pleased to offer a scholarship for participation in OMSC’s resident scholars program.

 The Rivendell Institute at Yale is a study center exploring the intersection of Christian faith and contemporary scholarship.
 Hosted on the campus of Yale University, a select group of graduate and advanced undergraduate students in the humanities and social sciences gather for instruction, development and encouragement.

 Christian Counseling Center

 We are in the process of creating an eagerly anticipated, profoundly necessary Christian counseling center to restore Christ to counseling and to restore counseling to the church.
 The Center will be committed to healing and transformation of body and spirit within the context of the gospel of Jesus Christ.
 Its mission will be to provide Christ centered, holistic counseling to people of all faiths, and none, in the greater New Haven area.

 For more information, please read our Counseling Center Plan and Core Commitments.

-ECEF is in the process of becoming a CPC initiated 501(c)3 corporation being organized to provide oversight, financial and other resources to support economic empowerment projects and services in churches planted by CPC in the greater New Haven area.
+HEA is a CPC initiated 501(c)3 corporation organized to provide oversight, financial and other resources to support economic empowerment projects and services in churches planted by CPC in the greater New Haven area.
 Examples would be a service and merchandise co-op store, health counseling services for greater New Haven, mortgage lending, and micro-enterprises such as a landscaping or car detailing business, home improvement trades, or office cleaning services.

 Whether it takes the form of spiritual empowerment through leadership teaching and training or economic empowerment in the form of micro-enterprise, gospel-centered empowerment is church-based empowerment.